red scoop neck long sleeve shirt

 REGENRICE x BIOLINK: Local Action in Malaysia

-On November 27, 2025, the REGENRICE x BIOLINK Project was successfully implemented in Selangor, Malaysia.
-Led by Project Lead Prof. Monet Concepcion M. Detras and Co-Lead Assoc.
-Prof. Siti Shawalliah Idris of Universiti Teknologi MARA (UiTM), the initiative provided local farmers with the tools and knowledge to revolutionize soil health.
+On 27 November 2025, the REGENRICE x BIOLINK Project was successfully implemented in Selangor, Malaysia, led by Prof. Monet Concepcion M. Detras and Co-Lead Assoc.
+Prof. Siti Shawalliah Idris of Universiti Teknologi MARA (UiTM).
+The initiative empowered local farmers with practical knowledge to improve soil health through biochar, a sustainable soil enhancer that increases agricultural productivity while supporting carbon sequestration.

 black textile on white textile